TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 council will suggest that they are concerned that the attack could be fabricated to distract from her failings.
 They will ask them to bring the answer to them.

-During the characters investigation, Elder Maiele will send 3 vine blights to attack the characters.
+During the characters investigation, Elder Maiele will send 3 **Vine blights** to attack the characters.
 She will attempt to use this to banish the characters from the village due to their trouble making.

 ### Invasion